 The term “in process” is an important limitation here.
 Since it’s a .NET library that manages interactions within classes on the same process, it’s not an appropriate library to use if we wanted to separate the commands and queries across two systems.
 In those circumstances, a better approach would be to a message broker such as Kafka or Azure Service Bus.

-However for the purposes of this article, we are going to stick with a simple single-process CQRS system, so MediatR fits the bill perfectly.
+However for this article, we are going to stick with a simple single-process CQRS system, so MediatR fits the bill perfectly.

 Setting up an ASP.NET Core API with MediatR